4 ways that your teeth-whitening toothpaste could actually be giving you bad breath

 4. Finally, some toothpastes contain sand.
 To be fair, this ingredient only makes your mouth feel dry and sandy, but still...
 In some teeth whitening toothpastes, a key ingredient is silica, which is literally the main component of, get this, sand.
 Other pastes use mica shards, but the effect is the same: a dry, granular mouthfeel that's hard to get rid of.

 To kick it up another notch, add an alcohol-free mouthwash to the mix.
-Such a rinse will oxygenate your tongue and kill bacteria, all without using palate-drying alcohol to get the job done.
+Such a rinse will oxygenate your tongue and target bad breath producing bacteria, all without using palate-drying alcohol to get the job done.